 Recently I was looking for another way to include kale in some of our gluten-free meals.
 Kale is a powerhouse of nutrition to use in a healthy gluten-free diet.
 We’ve eaten kale in salads, had it steamed and braised, and even baked it into chips.
 I decided this time to include kale in another of our favorite dishes, a “skillet dinner.”

 You probably know what a “skillet dinner” is, but my personal definition is that it’s a quick skillet-full of several nutritious gluten-free things that I have on hand, including meat, if you want it.

 In my home, an ideal “skillet dinner” satisfies everyone at my table.
 Plus, it is fairly easy to clean up.
 (I especially like the “easy-to-clean-up” part.
 J)

-If you have some leftover chicken or ham, dinner would be even more popular with the “big eaters” in my family.
+With the addition of some leftover chicken, pork, beef or ham, this dinner will be even more popular with the “big eaters” at the table.

 To make a version for a gluten-free and low carb diet, I would simply omit the pasta and double the zucchini.